Home Health & Wellbeing

 I had no idea that there were so many more carers during the pandemic - I think this highlights the need for carers, especially young carers, to have support in place because they have to make sure that they keep themselves and the person they care for safe.

-I am no longer a young carer but I agree with @Laine that balancing school work around caring can be very tricky.
+I am no longer a young carer but I agree with @Past User that balancing school work around caring can be very tricky.
 I found making a schedule to be really helpful and, if you feel comfortable, speaking to your tutor so they are aware of your situation and may be able to provide extra support.
 I also found that speaking to friends about how you are feeling when things get overwhelming can be a lifesaver, so make some time for a (virtual) catchup over lunch :)

 For young carers needing support during the pandemic, @Millie2787 has made an excellent thread here: